parimalp/awslabs_2018_2/GUI_Flow_lab.md

 ## Conclusion

 In this lab, you used SDAccel IDE to create a project using one of the application templates.
-You then ran the design using the software emulation and hardware emulation flows, and reviewed the reports.
+You then ran the design using the software  and hardware emulation flows, and reviewed the reports.
 You also read through the steps to generate the AFI.
 Since the system build and AFI creation takes over two hours, you used the provided solution to download the application and kernel on the F1 instance and validated the functionality.

 ---------------------------------------